 (Bron: PINK SOLUTIONS - Inventarisatie situatie LHBT asielzoekers/Lieneke Luit)

 In doing so, the IND official will assess the ‘consistency’ of the statements made by a homosexual asylum seeker – which incidentally applies to all asylum applications.
-He will also check if these statements are consistent with what is known about the general situation for LGBTs in the country of origin.
+He will also check if these statements are consistent with what is known about the general situation for LGBTIs in the country of origin.

-As LGBTs usually come from an environment in which a taboo is attached to homosexuality or transgenderism, many of them find it difficult to talk openly about their sexual orientation.
+As LGBTIs usually come from an environment in which a taboo is attached to homosexuality or transgenderism, many of them find it difficult to talk openly about their sexual orientation.
 Especially if they have negative experiences with the authorities in their country, they cannot feel free to tell their story without caution.

 To ensure that homosexual asylum seekers are not ashamed to talk about this subject, the IND set up training courses for IND officials a few years ago, together with the COA, Dutch Council for Refugees and